if-web-dev/if-web-dev/README.md

 ## I would like to make coding my job

-👀 I’m interested by full stack univer
+👀 I’m interested by full stack univers

 🔭 I’m currently working on E-Commerce Wordpress website https://kandaina-tea.fr

-🌱 I’m currently learning PHP, Js and Java from
+🌱 I’m currently learning PHP, Js and Java from https://www.studi.com/fr

 👯 I’m looking for collaborate on PHP project